-The Auditor was able to verify compliance with this provision through the review of inmate records, reflecting copies of the required assessments.
-A copy of the risk assessment questionnaire was provided to the Auditor.
-A review of this instrument indicates it is weighted and scored based upon responses to specific questions required in the Standard and Provision.
+The Auditor was able to verify compliance with this provision through the review of inmate records, including copies of the required assessments.
+A review of the risk assessment is instrument indicates it is weighted and scored based upon responses to specific questions required in the Standard and Provision.